Need Help? Give us a call.

 What all of the above information boils down to is this: Pay all your bills in full and on time, regularly spend within your means, only take on the loans you need and can manage, and make a habit of checking your (free!) credit report a few times a year.

-Following those basic guidelines will help you build up to, and maintain, a good credit score.
+Following these basic guidelines will help you build up to, and maintain, a great credit score.
 But when you’re aiming to maintain a perfect credit score, you can’t slip up.

 Ultimately, there’s no spell you can perform that’ll magically produce an 850: To get a perfect credit score, you just need to make smart financial decisions throughout your life as a credit-holder.
 (But if you do know how to perform credit magic, let us know.)